holochain-open-dev/file-storage/README.md

 This is what is has included:

 - UI and Zome Instructions to use the module in a bigger app
+- CircleCI automatic integration with building and testing
 - Zome
   - Basic sample code
   - Symbolic linking to the zome inside an example-dna